-How much does it cost to instruct an electrician to remove and replace a fusebox/consumer unit?
-We know how much this work costs because we recently had this work completed for us on one of our houses.
+How much does it cost to get an electrician to remove and replace a fusebox/consumer unit?
+We know how much this work costs because we recently had this work completed for us on one of the houses we rent out.

 We also took the opportunity to ask the sparky a few probing questions about this type of work.

 Tip: While this page is all about fuse boxes, we have a separate and recently updated guide to house rewiring costs that you can find here.

 - The typical cost to replace a fuse box.

 - Cost for bonding and whether you need it upgrading.